Sensative/vsm-translator-open-source/README.md

 Additionally, in order to correctly translate streaming data from the sensor, it is recommended that the whole returned .result object from the translator is also stored and provided as input on the next translation of data from the same node.
 This will enable correct behaviour for

 * Delayed/offline data translation.
-* GNSS positioning where stream data was split in multiple packages.
+* GNSS positioning where stream data was split in multiple uplinks.
 * Mesh data forwarding

 ## Levels of integration